mplucas/IC-IA_FINANCE/readme.md

 # Description
-Project of developments related to Cientific Research and Completion of Course Work at UDESC - CCT
+Project of developments related to Cientific Research at UDESC - CCT about the application of AI to the financial market